 Also located on the SDSU campus, the 12,000-seat Viejas Arena (formerly Cox Arena) is home to the SDSU Aztec Basketball team and also hosts some excellent concerts.
 Pros: Steep seat angles offer good sight lines.
 Cons: The facility feels more utilitarian than luxurious.
 Tidbit: Cup holders on the seats are handy.
 Don't park in the adjacent neighborhood streets—you'll get ticketed.

 5500 Canyon Crest Drive, San Diego, 619-594-7315

 This former movie palace (Fox Theater), built in 1929, was refurbished in the 1980s and renamed Copley Symphony Hall.
 It has awesome accouterments and acoustics, with not a bad seat in the house.
 Pros: Acoustics and setting, which is very classy.
 Cons: Parking Tidbit: Check out the huge chandelier.

 750 B Street, San Diego, 619-235-0804

 08 of 08

 This small intimate theater in East County's Sycuan Casino is a great place to see a concert.
-It seats only about 500, and provides an intimate concert experience in a comfortable setting with some top name acts (Cheap Trick, Michael McDonald).
+It seats only about 500 and provides an intimate concert experience in a comfortable setting with some top name acts (Cheap Trick, Michael McDonald).
 Pros: Intimate size and casino gaming right outside the theater.
-Cons: Casino gaming right outside and sometimes a hodgepodge of concert booksings.
-Tidbit: Make time to do some dining -- the Wachena Falls Cafe is quite good.
+Cons: Casino gaming right outside and sometimes a hodgepodge of concert bookings.
+Tidbit: Make time to do some dining—the Wachena Falls Cafe is quite good.

 5469 Casino Way, El Cajon, 619-445-6002